gvmossato/subtitles-translator/README.md

 # 🎞️ Subtitles Translator

-Minimal Python script developed to machine-translate a `.srt` file (commonly used for subtitles) from a `SOURCE_LANGUAGE` to a `TARGET_LANGUAGE` using Google Translator.
+Minimal Python script developed to machine-translate a `.srt` file (commonly used for subtitles) from a `SOURCE_LANGUAGE` to a `TARGET_LANGUAGE` using Google Translate.

 # 📦 Requirements